themichael/espresso-rust-app/README.md

 I created secrets to be used to login to ghcr so I can build and push the image.

 ## Dockerfile
-I wanted to create a multi-stage build where the first stage compiles the application and is moved to the second stage so the image would be smaller, but the instructions did say to use workflow to do the application binary.
+## Dockerfile
+I wanted to use an alpne image to run the binary but I didnt really have time to fix the issue of the binary not running in the alpine container because I need to compile the binary with --target=x86_64-unknown-linux-musl but i might fix this issue before you read this
 I added this:
 ```